Reading Time: 4 minutes

 There are two things you must do to get rid of body fat and retain your muscle mass when you are dieting.
 They are:

 1) Lower Your Overall Calories

-If you were on the low fat diet, but you were still eating in a caloric surplus guess what?
+If you were on the low fat diet, but you were still eating in a caloric surplus then guess what?
 You will be gaining fat instead of losing it.

-And if you were eating a vegan diet, but you were still eating in a caloric surplus guess what?
-You will still be adding fat to your gut instead of dropping that it like a bad habit.
+And if you were eating a vegan diet, but you were still eating in a caloric then surplus guess what?
+You will still be adding fat to your gut instead of dropping it like a bad habit.